Skip to content

 Image Management

-Guest images (kernel, initramfs, rootfs) are automatically downloaded from GitHub releases on first use.
-The default cache location is ~/.cache/gondolin/.
+Guest images (kernel, initramfs, rootfs, and optional krun boot artifacts) are resolved automatically from local overrides/store first, then from builtin-image-registry.json when needed.
+The default cache location is ~/.cache/gondolin/images/.

 export GONDOLIN_GUEST_DIR=/path/to/assets